 However, the SWOT analysis is not meant to work only for businesses.
 You can use this analysis method in order to boost your personal development efforts.
 Moreover, this powerful strategy facilitates the opportunity to learn more about your own self.

 Self-awareness is a highly important trait in today’s business marketplace.
-Self-awareness is linked to emotional intelligence, a trait which seems to gain more and more importance for today’s big brands.
+Self-awareness is linked to emotional intelligence, a trait which seems to gain more and more important for today’s big brands.

 Why Would You Apply SWOT on Yourself?